koftamainee/search-engine/docs/crawler_indexer_contract.md

   * Ensure `text` is normalized (lowercase, remove html tags, collapse multiple spaces, newlines, etc.)

 * **Indexer**
   * Consumes messages from `crawler_queue`.
+  * Waits until queue is opened by crawler before commutication
   * Must **acknowledge messages only after successfully storing in the local search DB**.
   * If processing fails, the message should **remain in the queue for retry**.
   * Indexer **should not check** for uniqueness of given URL, it process it in any case.